 Just the Facts

 You have questions, we have the answers.
-Below is information about Propositions 1 & 2 that will be on your absentee ballot for the February 8th election.
+Below is information about Propositions 1, 2, and 3 that will be on your absentee ballot for the February 10, 2026 election.
 Please drop us a note if you need further clarification on anything or have a specific question that was not addressed here.

 Proposition One